There's no specific treatment for tonsillitis and most cases get better without treatment within a week.

-If your child has tonsilltis make sure they have plenty to eat and drink, even if they find it painful to swallow.
+If your child has tonsillitis, make sure they have plenty to eat and drink, even if they find it painful to swallow.
 Being hungry and dehydrated can make other symptoms, such as headaches and tiredness, worse.

-Exceptions are made if:
+However, exceptions are usually made if:

-- the symptoms are severe
+- symptoms are severe

-- the symptoms show no sign of easing
+- symptoms show no sign of easing

 - you or your child has a weakened immune system